seanbreckenridge/vps/README.md

 * [`truncate_logs`](./truncate_logs) safely truncates the log files down to 10000 lines each
 * [`backup`](./backup) copies cache/token files to a tar.gz so they can be backed up. [run every few hours w/ cron](https://gist.github.com/seanbreckenridge/191556c41f0ebd86e7dbec8a8e929fbf)
 * [`generate_static_sites`](./generate_static_sites) builds my static websites and places them in `/var/www/html`.
+* [`remsync`](./remsync) is a script thats run on my machine, which rsyncs files from a local directory to the server.
+That directory is served with nginx, so I can sync something to the server from my CLI and send someone a link. [example output](https://gist.github.com/seanbreckenridge/2b11729859d248069a0eabf2e91e2800).
 * [`directories`](./directories) is a helper script sourced at the top of other scripts that defines common application location environment variables

 ### Applications: